relessawy/bpa-workshop-guide/data-modelling-v2.md

 ### 1.5.1 Create Data Object

-In this workshop, we will create a new data object to capture the order information.
+- In this workshop, we will create a new data object to capture the order information.
+This data object will have five attributes
+    -  Item Name: The name of the item we want to order
+    -  Supplier Name: The name of the supplier to provide the offer
+    -  Urgency: The level of urgency for this order, this can be either high or low
+    -  Target Price: The desired price for purchasing the item as determined by the procurement department
+    -  Supplier Price: The price provided in the supplier's offer

 - In your project, click on the **Add Asset** button to the top right of the screen.